Vedder Price gains currency with bitcoin deal subscription

 Is any lawyer worth busting your firm’s compensation structure for?
 Perhaps one with a reputation for being at the absolute pinnacle of their niche in the market?

-Weil Gotshal & Manges banking chief Stephen Lucas is leaving the firm for Kirkland & Ellis after three years at the firm.
+Weil Gotshal & Manges banking chief Stephen Lucas is leaving the firm after three years for Kirkland & Ellis.

 Shearman and Squire Sanders star in TV deals frenzy subscription